niccoloraspa/fury-distribution-minimal/README.md

-# Fury Distribution Minikube
+# Fury Distribution Minimal

-A minimimal deployment of the [Fury Kubernetes Distribution](https://github.com/sighupio/fury-distribution) in a minikube environment.
+A minimal deployment of the [Fury Kubernetes Distribution](https://github.com/sighupio/fury-distribution) in a minikube environment.

 ## Tools required